Frugal Luxury living doesn’t mean you must compromise the small things you enjoy to save a few dollars.

 Do More, Spend Less

-Create cheap and memorable experiences for oneself or loved ones without breaking the bank.
+Create cheap, memorable experiences for yourself or loved ones without breaking the bank.

 Going to the park for a picnic is as great as having a seafood dinner at a restaurant.